 They also get compassion and support from caring adults, and a chance to start fresh.

-We have 54 beds and we offer young people food, clothing and counselling.
+We have 54 beds (30 for males and 24 for females) and we offer young people food, clothing and counselling.
 If they need to see a doctor, we arrange it.
 There is no fee to stay at the shelter.
 All are welcome, provided they are not a danger to themselves or others, which includes using drugs and alcohol.

-Young people can stay at the Crisis Shelter for as long as they need to because getting through a crisis takes as long as it takes.
+Young people can stay in the Crisis Program for as long as they need to because getting through a crisis takes as long as it takes.

 When kids settle in, a Youth Worker sits down with them.
 We learn what really brought them to Covenant House and determine how we can best help.